This is part stream thoughts, part review, and part an exercise in getting back into writing again.

 There’s a few things I’ve learned from this, some by force, others out of my own free will.

-- Listen to Jake when he attempts to explain mechanics.
+- Listen to Morgan when she attempts to explain mechanics.
 This saves me a lot of pain.

 - As much as the game was attempting to induce it, I do not have photosensitive epilepsy.